 The Super Ténéré, named after the Ténéré Desert in northern Chad and Niger, is the only Japanese model in this test.
 It reflects a conservative approach with an emphasis on durability and reliability.
 The casual observer might consider it the “Land Cruiser” of adventure motorcycles as everything is overbuilt.
 It gained this reputation, in part, when Jean-Claude Olivier piloted a Ténéré to victory in the 1985 Dakar Rally.
 From this storied past, Yamaha launched the Super Ténéré in 2010.

-On Road On the highway, the Ténéré is stable; the windscreen offers good protection, and the large, dished saddle is comfortable on long rides.
+On the highway, the Ténéré is stable; the windscreen offers good protection, and the large, dished saddle is comfortable on long rides.
 The 1199cc parallel twin’s power curve is linear and provides strong torque throughout the rpm range.
 Though not nearly as smooth as the other contenders, it has a satisfying pull from deep within the 270-degree crankshaft.
 The Ténéré feels like a proper adventure motorcycle and behaves like a bike designed for the remote reaches of the planet, where 60 mph is top speed and most of the day is spent dodging potholes and camels.

-On Trail The Ténéré is capable and effective in the dirt, and defies its heft and limited 7.5-inches of travel with a low center of gravity, good balance, and a well-tuned suspension.
+The Ténéré is capable and effective in the dirt, and defies its heft and limited 7.5-inches of travel with a low center of gravity, good balance, and a well-tuned suspension.
 Ergonomics are excellent.
 With a small adjustment to the bars I was charging through terrain at speeds nearing that of the KTM and the 800s.
 Traction control (which can be switched off) allowed some wheel spin and worked well in most terrain.
 The ABS Offroad is effective but unfortunately cannot be disabled.
 The YCC-T throttle management is adjustable, and I preferred the smooth modulation of Touring mode (T-mode) in the dirt.
 One shortfall is that at 578 pounds it is a heavy bike and genuinely struggled in the sand.

 I really like the Super Ténéré.
 Not because it’s the fastest or most capable, but because it is a supremely reliable and durable machine—exactly what we need for remote travel.
 It is comfortable and stable on the highway, yet capable of handling moderate to technical terrain.
 The fit and finish is excellent and aftermarket support is extensive.
 Of the bikes tested, the Super Ténéré had the best balance of durability, reliability, capability, and value.
 I’m surprised it’s not more popular as an overland platform.